 As part of the program, every Wayfinders student receives:

-- Homework support from a network of subject-specific volunteer experts, who work with them to improve achievement and explore new interests
+Homework support from a network of subject-specific volunteers, who work with them to improve achievement and explore new interests

-- Opportunities to participate in activities that give back to and strengthen their own communities
+Opportunities to participate in activities that give back to and strengthen their communities

-- $1000 held in trust for education/post-secondary expenses after high school graduation
+$1000 per participation year (to a maximum of $4000) held in trust for education/post-secondary expenses after high school graduation

 Quality education and extracurricular involvement come at a cost – we work to lessen that load for families who may not otherwise be able to provide such opportunities to their kids.